What the hell is topical steroid withdrawal?! A million questions are probably running through your mind right now.

-It’s interesting to see that in the definition itself, lists some of the reasons as being overused, prolonged and frequent use of it.
+It’s interesting to see that the definition itself, lists some of the reasons as being “inappropriately” overused, prolonged, and frequent use of it.

-How is someone not supposed to overuse it when this is the only option we have presented to us by medical doctors?
+How is someone not supposed to overuse it when this is the only option that’s shoved in my face.

 The quickest way to find out is to stop using these medications and see how your skin reacts without using them.

-But if you’ve used them for so long and realized that it never goes away, it just becomes more pink and red no matter what, unfortunately and fortunately, you probably have topical steroid syndrome.
+But if you’ve used them for so long and realized that it never goes away, it just becomes more pink and red no matter what, unfortunately, and fortunately, you probably have topical steroid withdrawal.

-If you embark on this journey to break free from steroid creams, it is important to work with your family doctor, a naturopathic doctor and even a skin health coach (preferably someone who had eczema and or gone through topical steroid withdrawal).
+If you embark on this journey to break free from steroid creams, it is important to work with your family doctor, a naturopathic doctor, and even a skin health coach (preferably someone who had eczema and or has gone through topical steroid withdrawal).

-Please refer to The International Topical Steroid Addiction Network’s (ITSAN) website for an in depth explanation on the medical science behind topical steroid withdrawal and the effects it has on the human body.
+Please refer to The International Topical Steroid Addiction Network’s (ITSAN) website for an in-depth explanation of the medical science behind topical steroid withdrawal and the effects it has on the human body.